EXPRESSCLUSTER/MySQL/MYSQL for Linux.md

 About this guide
 ---
 This guide describes how to setup MySQL with EXPRESSCLUSTER X.
 For the detailed information of EXPRESSCLUSTER X, please refer to [this site](https://www.nec.com/en/global/prod/expresscluster/index.html) .

 Configuration
 ---
 In this setup, create 2 nodes (Node1 and Node2 as below) mirror disk type cluster.
 Achieving MySQL high availability By using EXPRESSCLUSTER X.

 ### Software versions
 - MySQL 8.0(internal version:8.0.36)

-  OR

-- MySQL 8.0(internal version:8.0.36)
 - EXPRESSCLUSTER X 5.2.1 for Linux
 - EXPRESSCLUSTER X Replicator for Linux
 - EXPRESSCLUSTER X Database Agent for Linux
 - Red Hat Enterprise Linux 9.2